 Make the Cupcakes

-- Creaming the butter and sugar: In a large mixing bowl, cream together softened butter and sugar until light and fluffy.
-This will take about 3-5 minutes and is crucial for creating a tender cupcake.
+- Cream butter and sugar: In a big bowl, beat soft butter and sugar until it looks light and fluffy, about 3–5 minutes.

-- Baking instructions: Divide the batter evenly among the cupcake liners, filling each about two-thirds full.
-Bake for 18-20 minutes, or until a toothpick inserted comes out clean.
+- Bake: Spoon batter into liners filling them two-thirds full.
+Bake 18–20 minutes or until a toothpick comes out clean.

-- Cooling time and tips: Allow the cupcakes to cool in the tin for 10 minutes, then transfer them to a wire rack to cool completely before filling.
+- Cool: Let cupcakes rest in the tin for 10 minutes, then move to a rack to cool completely.

 Make the Pastry Cream

-- Whisking eggs and cornstarch: In a separate bowl, vigorously whisk together the eggs and cornstarch until smooth.
+- Beat eggs and cornstarch: In a bowl, whisk eggs and cornstarch until smooth.

 Prepare the Chocolate Ganache